5 Parenting Tips From My Mother-In-Law That I Couldn't Follow

 Share

 My partner’s mom was a wonderful woman.
-She was very supportive of our little family, and she was a loving grandma.
+She was very supportive of our little family and a loving grandma.
 As a daycare provider for many years, my mother-in-law was also the closest thing to an expert on kids in my small circle.

 My mother-in-law doled out the tips, and I was happy to take them.
 Usually, there were times I had to look the other way and do my own thing, though.
 Here’s some of the stuff I just couldn’t stick with.